December 20, 2018 – ENLIGHTENMENT BLOG TOUR

 The Bathala Series is magical realism using the obscure history of the Philippines and Southeast Asia.
 All the novels will take readers around the world in the quest to understand the unwritten history of the world.
 Book One: Enlightenment takes place in The United States.

-We are currently editing “Atonement” Book Two of the Bathala Series which will primarily take place in modern-day Philippines.
+We are currently editing Book Two of the Bathala Series which will primarily take place in modern-day Philippines.
 That’s really all I can say for now!
-The release date will be whenever my editors feel the novel is ready.
-There are questions in Enlightenment that will be addressed as the series moves along, so it’s my hope Atonement will be released sooner than later.
+There are questions in Enlightenment that will be addressed as the series moves along, so it’s my hope Book 2 will be released sooner than later.

-And I’ve already spilled the beans on the Urduja prequel that will be released after Atonement.
+And I’ve already spilled the beans on the Urduja prequel that will be released after Book 2.
 Perhaps I’ve said too much!

 3. How long would you say it takes you to write a book?